Here are some answers on knee pain when you lunge, plus checking in with a few responses from EFI readers.

 Thank you, CI and Curb.

 Tips for New Grads

 When the spring comes, I always get asked about tips for new grads.
+I just got in touch with an old colleague of mine, and he has agreed to do an interview on tips for those going through a human movement or exercise science degree.
 I will be doing an interview in the future about this.
-I just got in touch with an old colleague of mine and he has agreed to do an interview on tips for those going through a human movement or exercise science degree.
 Watch for it.

 Exercises After Hysterectomy

 Do you have anything for clients returning to exercise after abdominal

 I do not have anything for that specific condition.

 I often start people off with the Core Stability of the Back ebook exercises.
 You can check it out here.